Green Building Projects Made Easy!

 And, it provides continuing benefits for Earth!

-By enrolling a project (a building or new remodeling plan) or a firm (a company within the construction industry), in the program, afforestation credits are used to erase the carbon generated by the structure.
+By enrolling a project (a building or new remodeling plan) or a firm (a company within the construction industry), in the program, afforestation and reforestation projects are used to erase ecological debt.

-Instead of giving a blanket certification, the Climate Plus Program Pays off the carbon and ecological debt of the project over time, and eventually makes it carbon neutral… and then the membership ‘pays interest’ to the planet, eventually making the project carbon positive (it helps sequester more carbon than it generated)!
+Instead of giving a blanket certification, the Climate Plus Program Pays off the carbon and ecological debt of the project over time.

 In fact, this plan makes it possible to do even more for the planet than simply building a ‘green construction project,’ because the impacts are long lasting, in both habitat restoration and the cultural and economic (local jobs) benefits that exist through afforestation strategies.